metaplex-foundation/developer-hub/src/pages/core/guides/oracle-plugin-example.md

 }
 ```
 Let's discuss some of the choices made in creating this struct:
-- There is no admin field because once initialized, it’s going to be crankless, allowing anyone to interact with it.
+- There is no admin field because once initialized, it’s going to be permissionless, allowing anyone to interact with it.
 - The validation field is positioned first to leverage the native way of setting up the offset to search for on the NFT with just the discriminator size (8 bytes), avoiding the need for a custom offset on the Oracle Plugin config.
 - We save the bump for both the Oracle PDA and the Oracle Vault PDA to avoid deriving bumps every time we include this accounts in the instruction.
 This is a standard in Solana Development and it helps saving Compute Usage.
 Read more about it [here](https://solana.stackexchange.com/questions/12200/why-do-i-need-to-store-the-bump-inside-the-pda)

-Regarding space calculation, we use the Space implementation for Anchor directly, creating a constant called INIT_SPACE to reference when creating the PDA and storing enough SOL for rent exemption.
+Regarding space calculation, we use the Space implementation for Anchor directly, creating a constant called `INIT_SPACE` to reference when creating the PDA and storing enough SOL for rent exemption.
 The only unusual aspect is that the OracleValidation struct from mpl-core needs to have a size of 5 bytes.
 The rest of the space calculation is standard.
 Learn more about calculating space [here](https://book.anchor-lang.com/anchor_references/space.html).

 ### Accounts